 In a study of ICSI patients, introducing foods and supplements high in the antioxidants vitamin C and E stopped oxidation getting out of control, reducing DNA fragmentation, and improving pregnancy rates (4).
 Foods rich in vitamin C include red pepper, oranges, broccoli and sprouts.
 Foods rich in vitamin E include almonds, spinach, sweet potatoes and sunflower seeds.
 Furthermore…

 Fertility Acupuncture has been shown to increase the delivery of nutrients, antioxidants and oxygen to the sperm-making cells.

 Acupuncture does this by significantly improving testicular arterial blood flow (5); which is probably why studies carried out in different countries, have all concluded it improves motility and morphology (6-16).
 And why it can reduce high scrotal temperatures and clear genital tract inflammation to improve sperm counts (14).
 And why it can be as effective as surgery for varicoceles (a varicose vein in the scrotum), achieving equivalent improvements in counts, motility, morphology and pregnancy rates (17).

-Fertility acupuncturists are inspired to continue their study and practice, because of the growing body of evidence that supports their work, and the real life changes they see in their clinic.
-From the stories of patients we have good reason to believe that acupuncture was key in bringing about positive changes to sperm quality, hopefully resulting in their becoming a father.”
+Fertility acupuncturists are inspired to continue their study and practice, because of the growing body of evidence that supports their work, and the real life changes they see in their clinic; the stories of patients who have good reason to believe, that acupuncture was key in bringing about positive changes to sperm quality, and their becoming a father.